sharafrashid2/debates-personality-learning-profile/README.txt

 The data-sets folder contains the labeled data_sets used to train the DistilBERT models.

 The interface is located in the file called "app.py".
 To launch the interface, simply run the app.py python file and then navigate to the local server that the terminal gives to host the interface.
-The associated html files for the interface are contained under the templates folder.
+The associated HTML files for the interface are contained under the templates folder.
+A sample WhatsApp text file to try out the WhatsApp analysis feature is located under the data-sets folder.

 The following files: bart_work_personality_classifier.py, trained_work_personality_classifier.py, tribe_personality_classifier.py
 all contain the functions that rely on the trained models to allow you to classify a piece of text.